markusklooth/jekyll-quickstart/README.md

 ## Jekyll Quickstart

-A default directory structure for a Jekyll site.
-Includes a configuration for Compass.
+A default directory structure for a [Jekyll](https://github.com/mojombo/jekyll) site, suitable for rapid prototyping.

 Clone and go.

 ## Features

+  * Ready to use config file for [Compass](http://compass-style.org)
-  * Includes one Rake action by default: "watch" will run the Jekyll server and start the Compass poll process.
+  * Simple "rake watch" task to run the Jekyll server and start the Compass poll process.
+  * Rackup file to easy integration with [Pow](http://pow.cx/)